geoalchemy/geoalchemy2/doc/alembic.rst

 scripts, especially when using the ``--autogenerate`` feature of Alembic with the ``spatial_index=True`` feature of GeoAlchemy 2.
 In this case, the following errors occur:

-1. the migration script miss the relevant imports from ``geoalchemy2``.
+1. the migration script misses the relevant imports from ``geoalchemy2``.
 2. the migration script will create the indexes of the spatial columns after the table is created, but these indexes are already automatically created during table creation, which will lead to an error.